alex88/alexfu.it/source/posts/2013-10-04-symfony-scaling-with-opsworks.md

 - scaling
 ---

-During the last complete rebuild of <a href="http://goalshouter.com/" target="_blank">Goalshouter</a> we needed to redesign our infrastructure to handle the big traffic we were expecting.
+During the last complete rebuild of [Goalshouter](http://goalshouter.com/){:target='_blank'} we needed to redesign our infrastructure to handle the big traffic we were expecting.

 Our biggest difference between an everyday site is that 80% of the traffic is concentrated in some hours of sunday because most of the soccer matches are at that time.
 We needed a solution that was being able to scale fast to a large number of servers.

-According to <a href="http://newrelic.com" target="_blank">New Relic</a> on sunday afternoon the requests per second increases by 20x in a couple of minutes.
+According to [New Relic](http://newrelic.com){:target='_blank'} on sunday afternoon the requests per second increases by 20x in a couple of minutes.
 Our match processing tool is a bit resource intensive and we need enough power to let teams track their matches and people follow them.

 READMORE